wp-plugins/wp-championship/readme.txt

 2. wp-championship tipp dialog

 == Changelog ==

+= 2013-08-04 v4.0 =
+* fixed setup because default admin entry was not correct
+* added icons and sql for Bundesliga 2013/2014

 = 2012-11-24 v3.9 =
 * add the possibility to give each team a penalty in points